 There are lots of things to consider when buying your caravan fridge.
 Start by answering the following questions:

-However, if you’re only using your caravan for long weekends and short breaks, a 48-litre compression fridge provides plenty of room to chill your veggies, snags and beer.
+However, if you’re only using your caravan for long weekends and short breaks, a 60-80 litre compressor fridge provides plenty of room to chill your veggies, snags and beer.
 There are even compressor drawer fridge-freezer models which are great for internal or external compact spaces in your vehicle.

 Remember, bigger isn’t always better – the best strategy is to choose the smallest possible fridge for your needs, as this will save on unnecessary power consumption and costs.
 Also, you obviously need to consider your interior recreational capacity and what sized fridge (in terms of dimensions) will fit with your vehicle – look for the ‘cut-out required’ dimensions in the specifications.

 The 3-way fridge provides the option of three alternative power sources, including LPG.
-However, a 2-way compression fridge will only have 12/24 volt or 240 volt options – but they will be more efficient when running on 12/24 volt power source.
-As mentioned earlier, the compressor driven fridges will also better handle the hotter environments.
+However, a 2-way compressor fridge will only have 12/24 volt or 240 volt options – but they will be more efficient when running on 12/24 volt power source.

-The real benefit of a 3-way absorption fridge freezer is that they can use gas, so you can take the fridge off the electrical system altogether and save battery power.
+The real benefit of a 3-way absorption fridge freezer is that they can use gas, and some models you can even take the fridge off the electrical system altogether and save battery power.
 As a rough guide, an absorption fridge typically consumes about 15-20g of gas per hour, so an 9kg gas bottle should keep the caravan fridge freezer running for up to two weeks (perfect if you’re travelling in the outback!).

 Overall; if you’re heading up north into the hot, tropical environments then a compressor driven fridge will perform better.
-If you are free camping for longer periods and don’t want to use your battery power, then an absorption caravan fridge freezer is a good option.
+If you are free camping and only have a small battery and solar setup, then an absorption caravan fridge freezer is a good option.

 A caravan fridge that runs off LPG gas comes with the risk of carbon monoxide poisoning.
 An odourless, tasteless, invisible gas, carbon monoxide is produced when LPG gas and other fuels (including oil, kerosene and wood) are burnt.
 The good news is Dometic 3-way fridges are fitted with an automatic flame failure device to prevent carbon monoxide poisoning.